-Situated amidst green pastures with a small mountain lake and offering a splendid view over the Val de Bagnes, the Marcel Brunet hut is one of the rare mountain huts in Switzerland that can be accessed by car.
-Welcoming and picturesque, the hut is a perfect place for a relaxing break.
+Situated amidst green pastures with a small mountain lake and splendid views over the Val de Bagnes, the Marcel Brunet hut is one of the rare mountain huts in Switzerland that can be accessed by car.
+This cosy, traditional hut offers a mountain experience without requiring any fitness level.

 Here, at the Marcel Brunet hut, it’s different.
 It’s one of a few huts in Switzerland accessible by car.
-The only effort you may make is to bring your bag inside the hut from the car park located in front.
-For our friends, who are not used to hiking, this hut gives them a chance to be in the mountains without physical efforts.
-For us, this concept seems strange at first, but this feeling dissipates rather quickly.
-We like it here.
+The only effort you will make is to bring your backpack inside the hut from the car park, which is right in front.
+For our friends, who aren’t used to hiking, this is a chance to experience the mountains without any physical efforts.
+For us, this concept feels strange.
+But it turns out we will appreciate it.

-Access: The Marcel Brunet hut is located in the Val de Bagnes in the canton of Wallis in Switzerland.
-The hut is accessible by car (only in summer) from Lourtier (the road is not paved at the end but in good condition).
+Access: The Marcel Brunet hut is located in the Val de Bagnes in the canton of Valais in Switzerland.
+It’s accessible by car from Lourtier (only in summer; at the end the road is unpaved but in a good condition).
 In winter, the access is possible with snowshoes or sealskin ski.
-If you come by car, follow the road Martigny – Verbier to Châble and then take direction Mauvoisin.
+Coming by car, follow the road Martigny – Verbier to Châble and then direction Mauvoisin.
 After the village of Lourtier follow the signs to the Marcel Brunet hut (15-20 min).
-If you come by train, get off at Martigny, take the regional train to Châble and then taxi to the hut.
-If you want to walk from Lourtier, it takes about 3 hours to get there (or 2 hours from the parking Barmasse located between Lourtier and Fionnay).
+Coming by train, get off at Martigny, take a regional train to Châble and then a taxi to the hut or walk from Lourtier for 3h (or 2h from the parking Barmasse located between Lourtier and Fionnay).

 Accommodation: The Marcel Brunet hut located at 2’103 m.
-In summer, the hut is open from early June to early October, and in winter from early December to late April (opening date depends on the snow).
+In summer, the Marcel Brunet hut located at 2’103m is open from early June to early October, and in winter from early December to late April.
+Accommodation is in dormitories with mattresses, pillows and blankets.
+For hygienic reasons, all visitors are required to bring a light sleeping bag.
 The hut offers half-board (evening meal, overnight stay, breakfast).
-It is important to book if you want to stay overnight.
-The hut has dormitories with mattresses, pillows and duvets but for hygiene reasons, bring your own sleeping bag or travel sheet.
+Reservations required.

-Additional information: From the Marcel Brunet hut it is possible to hike to the FXB Panossière hut.
-Located at 2’641m near Corbassière Glacier at the foot of Combins mountain range, the hut is open from late June to late September.
-There are two ways to reach the FXB Pannosière hut: 1.
-Through La Maye by crossing the Corbassière suspension bridge erected in 2014 near Becca de Sery (70m above the glacier and 190m long).
-Duration: 2h40.
-2. Through the Avouillons Pass.
-Duration: 3h30.
+1. The FXB Panossière hut.
+Located at 2’641m near Corbassière Glacier at the foot of the Grand Combin mountain range, the hut is open from late June to late September.
+You can reach it via: 1) La Maye by crossing an impressive suspension bridge 190m long and 70m high near Becca de Sery (2h40) or 2) Avouillons Pass (3h30, more difficult).

 LOVED IT?
 PLEASE SHARE